Silentdoer/scaled_size/example/README.md

-# example app using resize
+# example app using scaled_size

-An example app using resize package
+An example app using scale_size package